 1. Basic facts about Argentina

-The Argentine Republic (hereinafter called "Argentina") has a total territory of 2,760,654 km2 (approx. 7.4 times larger than Japan), and a population of around 42.43 millions.
+The Argentine Republic (hereinafter called "Argentina") has a total territory of 2,760,654 km2 (approx. 7.4 times larger than Japan), and a population of around 44.08 millions.
+GDP is the 21st largest in the world (2017).
 Its abundant natural resources such as oil and natural gas, as well as its vast and fertile land allow the country to be self-sufficient in view of energy and food supply.
 Therefore, it is believed that Argentina is likely to start rapid economic growth once currency-related (Argentina peso) problems are settled.

 Argentina is a member of the Paris convention (not a member of PCT though), of the Convention Establishing the World Intellectual Property Organization (WIPO) and of the Pan-American Convention of Montevideo (1889), among others.

 2. Basic facts about intellectual property in Argentina